Connect with others who understand.

 Written by Maureen McNulty

 If you have PNH, you may have one or many of the symptoms listed below.
-It’s possible to have PNH and never experience all of these symptoms.
+It’s possible to have PNH and never experience all these symptoms.
 Your symptoms may also change over time.

 1. Red or Brown Urine

-PNH’s name comes from a symptom called “hemoglobinuria,” which is reddish or brownish urine.
-This symptom may occur at any time, but is often worse first thing in the morning.
-Hemoglobinuria is caused by lots of hemoglobin, a pigment in red blood cells, in your urine.
+The name β€œparoxysmal nocturnal hemoglobinuria” comes from a symptom called hemoglobinuria, which means reddish or brownish urine.
+This symptom may occur at any time but is often more noticeable in the morning.
+Hemoglobinuria is caused by a high amount of hemoglobin β€” a pigment in red blood cells β€” leaking into the urine.

 2. Fatigue

-PNH can lead to anemia (low levels of red blood cells), which causes fatigue and tiredness.
+PNH can lead to anemia (low levels of red blood cells), which can cause fatigue β€” persistent tiredness or weakness that doesn’t improve with rest.
 In PNH, the immune system attacks red blood cells and breaks them apart.
 When red blood cell levels drop, this is known as hemolytic anemia.

-• Feelings of weakness, dizziness, or confusion
+• Feelings of dizziness or confusion

 • Dyspnea (shortness of breath)